Hotel Habana Riviera: Opening and famous guests

 When the Havana Riviera opened on December 10, 1957, it was the largest purpose-built casino-hotel in the world outside Las Vegas (the Havana Hilton surpassed its size a few months later).
 The opening act that night at the Copa Cabaret was Ginger Rogers and her music revue directed by Jack Cole.
 Lansky complained that Rogers could "wiggle her ass, but she can't sing a goddam note!"
 Within days the hotel became a symbol in Havana, attracting such acts as Abbott and Costello and Steve Allen, who taped an episode of his prime-time Sunday night show, The Steve Allen Show, from the hotel featuring Mamie Van Doren swimming in the pool.
 Other celebrated guests included William Holden, diva Jean Fenn, Nat King Cole, and Ava Gardner, who was rumored to have dragged a bellhop into her bed.

 After the hotel was finished, Lansky installed himself in the Presidential Suite on the top floor as his command post, appointing Harry Smith, a prominent hotelman from Toronto, as president of the hotel and T. James Ennis, who was well known in Cuba hotel circles, as the managing director.
 Lansky's official title was kitchen director, but he controlled every aspect of the hotel, especially the casino, which was operated by Frank Erickson, Giordino Cellini, Ed Levenson, and Dusty Peters.
 He had initially appointed Dino Cellini from Ohio to run the casino but replaced him with Erickson, who was serving as Frank Costello’s representative in Cuba.
+The Cuban Herminio Díaz García was appointed head of security at the casino.
 Since Cubans had never been trained for gambling operations on such a large scale, pit bosses, dealers, and stickmen were brought from the US as "technicians" and in that category were allowed to stay on two-year visas.
 These men, veterans of the working class of illicit US gambling, eventually turned into tutors for the Cubans.
 The casino would make over $3 million in its first four months of operation.

 Revolution

 Unfortunately for Lansky, the Cuban Revolution caused all Americans' properties in Cuba to be seized.
 His health declining by this point, Lansky chartered a plane that same New Year's Eve headed for the Bahamas.
 With him went his dream of being at the center of Cuba's gambling operations.

 On January 22, 1959, Fidel Castro held a press conference at the Copa Cabaret inside the hotel, where he gave his response to the world with regard to the Cuban Revolution.
 In October of the following year he nationalized all the island's hotel-casinos and outlawed gambling.

+In October 1960 the hotel was nationalized by the Cuban government.